microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

     window.Activate();
     window.Closed += (sender1, e1) => w.DispatcherQueue.InvokeShutdown();

-    System.Windows.Threading.DispatcherQueue.Run(); // Issue: There should be a Window.Run()?
+    // This is a new API, there will be a separate spec DispatcherQueueSyncContext.SetForCurrentThread();
 });

 thread.SetApartmentState(ApartmentState.STA);
 thread.Start();
 ```